hmstr7/mathexp/README.md

 ## Installing
 There isn`t much to say, this is just your usual python script.
 You can use it as a library (class Calculator from mathexp/operations.py), or just run calc.py.
 That's all.
+## License
+This project is licensed under [GLWTPL](https://github.com/me-shaon/GLWTPL) (The best license ever and also the first thing I saw in recommendations)